skule/skule.ca/about/engsoc.md

 ## Project Directors

 Project Directors each manage a particular service or initiative, from managing a cafe to teaching high school students about engineering.
-Many of them form committees or teams open to anyone at Skuleâ„¢ to achieve their goals for the year.
+Many of them form committees or teams open to anyone at Skule™ to achieve their goals for the year.
 They are elected by the outgoing EngSoc Council members near the end of their terms.
 [See the Project Directors page](/get_involved/directorships/) for more details.

 ## Associated Entities

-Associated Entities are non-EngSoc organizations who are considered part of Council because of their contributions to the Skuleâ„¢ community.
+Associated Entities are non-EngSoc organizations who are considered part of Council because of their contributions to the Skule™ community.
 The method by which they are elected or appointed varies based on their position.
 For mor information, please [visit the Associated Entities page](/get_involved/associated/).

 ## Class Representatives